What Is Doxxing and How Do I Prevent It?

 What to do if you've been doxxed

 You can't always prevent doxxing.
-If you've been doxxed and your personal information has been exposed online, here are some steps you can take on popular social media platforms like Facebook, Reddit, and X, formerly known as Twitter.
+If you've been doxxed and your personal information has been exposed online, If you've been doxxed on social media platforms like Facebook, Reddit, or X (formerly Twitter), here are some steps you can take:

-- Contact support: If necessary, reach out to the platform’s support team for additional assistance.
+- Contact support.
+If reporting doesn’t solve the issue, reach out to the platform’s support team directly for help.

 Famous doxxing cases